Healthy Habits, Healthy Eyes

 Diseases that can result from poor contact lens care

-Corneal infection (known as microbial keratitis) in contact lens wearers affects around 4 per 10,000 wearers each year and is mainly caused by bacteria, which stick to contact lenses these microorganisms become more resistant and harmful.
+- Corneal infection (known as microbial keratitis) in contact lens wearers affects around four per 10,000 wearers each year and is mainly caused by bacteria which stick to contact lenses.
+These microorganisms become more resistant and harmful.

-Acanthamoeba keratitis is a more rare form of microbial keratitis, occurring in around 2 per 100,000 wearers per year, although it varies regionally.
+- Acanthamoeba keratitis is a more rare form of microbial keratitis, occurring in around two per 100,000 wearers per year, although it varies regionally.
 It is a more severe form of infection and 85% of cases occur in contact lens wearers who are otherwise fit and healthy.